Isometric Plumbing Drawing

 Does the Plumbing Isometric Drawing Show All Fittings?

 No, a residential plumbing isometric drawing rarely shows all the required fittings for a job.
 The drawing's primary purpose is to show that you know the correct pipe size to use for each fixture and its vent.
-The manner in which the pipes are installed is dictated by the layout of the framing in the building.
+How the pipes are installed is dictated by the layout of the framing in the building.
 Commercial, institutional, and industrial isometric drawings can be done that do show the exact fittings that will be used on a job.

 Who Draws Isometric Plumbing Drawings?